cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 For more information on your cluster, click on the name 'hadoop-quickstart' on the Clusters' home screen.
 On this cluster description screen, nodes are grouped together by the set of services that are available on them.
-To see node details, click on the descriptions next to the number of nodes ('2 noes with 5 services each') to expand the list.
+To see node details, click on the descriptions next to the number of nodes ('2 nodes with 5 services each') to expand the list.
 The expanded list shows a list of attributes for each node.

 .. figure:: /_images/quickstart/qs_cluster_details.png